REMI 3

 Where the REMI synth model differs from simple analog synth's -- apart from using digital signal processing (DSP) techniques -- is that the oscillators use wave-table synthesis to generate virtually any desired waveform, hence harmonic content.
 Further, the oscillator mix ratio can be varied in time (i.e. modulated) according to a variety of control sources, e.g. breath pressure, envelope, modulation pad, LFO, etc.

-REMI 3 synth core functionality is very similar to the REMI mk3 "MIDI Sound Module", details of which may be found here.
-Sample sound clips are available on that page.
+REMI 3 synth core functionality is very similar to the REMI mk2 Sound Module.

 Player User-Interface